 As impressive as this creamy chicken florentine is, it’s surprisingly easy to make!
 Simple, flavorful ingredients, come together in one skillet for an elegant dinner that is sure to wow your family on any given weekday or guests on any occasion!
 A delicious upgrade from our classic chicken dinners like chicken tenders or lemon chicken.

 The chicken cutlets are pan-fried until golden, then smothered in a rich and flavorful creamy garlic sauce with juicy tomatoes, spinach, and Parmesan cheese.
 The seasoned broth has a nice kick to it thanks to the red pepper flakes, and is so good, that you’ll be hard-pressed not to ask for seconds!

 - It pairs well with so much.
 Mashed potatoes, rice, pasta, you name it!

 - Customizable.
 There are ways to make this dish your own.
 Swapping seasonings, adding in or omitting veggies, and adjusting the consistency of the cream sauce are all ways to make it your own.

 - It’s easy!
 I can’t say enough good things about a chicken recipe that not only livens up the weekly dinner routine, but does it quickly, easily, and without stress.
 This chicken florentine is a keeper!
-Our parmesan ranch chicken is another keeper.
+Our spinach and cream cheese stuffed chicken breast and parmesan ranch chicken are also keepers!